cbourke/ComputerScienceII/notes/1211-Spring2021/algos.md

 * We want to analyze algorithms from an *abstract perspective*
 * What matters is the performance of an algorithm with respect to its *input size*, not any particular machine, language, architecture, etc.
 * We are interested in the *growth rate* of the resources consumed by the algorithm
-* Algorithms are *indepdent* of the hardware they are run on
+* Algorithms are *indepedent* of the hardware they are run on
   * Algorithms predate the modern computer by thousands of years!
   * Algorithms do not suddenly become efficient because you upgrade your hardware
   * Individual operations become faster and more efficient, but the *number* of operations remains the same